 Arthur L. Rizer

-Former Trial attorney, U.S. Department of Justice, Adjunct Professor of Law
+Former Trial attorney, U.S. Department of Justice, Visiting Professor of Law

 J.D., Gonzaga University; LL.M., Georgetown

 J.D., Gonzaga University, Magna Cum Laude; LL.M., Georgetown University Law Center, with distinction.
 Professor...Continue Reading